 LEE COUNTY, Fla. -- A steady flow of water releases from Lake Okeechobee will continue into Southwest Florida through next week.

-The Army Corps of Engineers announced Thursday that it'll neither increase nor decrease flows.
+The Army Corps of Engineers has announced that for the fifth-straight week it'll neither increase nor decrease flows out of the lake.

-For months they've been dumping water into the Caloosahatchee and St. Lucie rivers to stabilize the lake's level and ease pressure on the Hoover Dike.
+For months it's been dumping water into the Caloosahatchee and St. Lucie Rivers, all in effort to stabilize the lake's level and ease pressure on the Hoover Dike.

 The target flow for the Caloosahatchee Estuary remains at a seven-day average of 2,800 cubic feet per second, measured at W.P.
 Franklin Lock & Dam located near Fort Myers.